< Go to Rain Boots - Men's

 Ease of Use

-The Ultra Mid is one of the more snug-fitting boots we tested out.
-Though it's not a snug as its cousin, the Bogs Classic, we still think it fits better than the Tingley, and both Muck Boots that we tested.
+We tested a pair of size 11 Ultra Mid Rain Boots on our size 11 feet.
+The Ultra Mid is one of the more snug-fitting boots we tested out, though it's not a snug as its cousin, the Bogs Classic.
 A little extra room in the toe can be taken up easily with a thick sock.
 The shaft is a little loose however, and lacks any way of cinching it down to the calf.
 If you have narrow feet, this product will be a poor fit.

-The Bogs Ultra Mid is a great rain boot for casual uses, such as shoveling the snow on your drive way, walking the dog, or working in an indoor environment with slick surfaces (think dairy farm).
-The low profile lugs on the tread make great and even surface contact, but aren't aggressive enough to really dig into loose dirt, mud or sand.
-The unique handles punched out of the upper make getting the boots on a breeze, though they compromise the "flood level" of the product by three inches, which we thought was a very dubious trade-off.
+The Bogs Ultra Mid is a great rain boot for casual uses, such as shoveling snow, walking the dog, or working in an indoor environment with slick surfaces (think dairy farm).
+The low profile lugs on the tread make great and even surface contact, but aren't aggressive enough to really dig into loose dirt, mud, or sand.
+The unique handles punched out of the upper make getting the boots on a breeze, though they compromise the "flood level" of the product by an inch, which we thought was a very dubious trade-off.
 All in all, we'd be a little apprehensive at paying the $130 asking price for a pair of boots with these limitations and drawbacks.